Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Introduction

-The goal of this article is to prove $\mathcal{L}^p$-convergence including explicit error estimates of an easy to implement spatial approximation scheme.
-We consider the well-known finite difference method which has been studied by many authors, but to the best of our knowledge there is no convergence result which gives explicit rates if the nonlinear drift term is not Lipschitz continuous.
-Crucial references in the literature studying similar equations to \eqref{eq:SRDE} are Gy\"ongy \cite{Gyongy99}, where uniform convergence in probability without a rate is proven, as well as Pettersson \& Signahl \cite{Pettersson05} for a similar result with multiplicative noise.
-Both results are obtained without a global Lipschitz condition.
-Moreover we want to mention a series of articles by Gy\"ongy \& Millet \cite{GyongyMillet05, GyongyMillet09}, where the authors work in the variational approach and incorporate various spatial approximation schemes for SPDEs driven by a finite dimensional noise.
+The purpose of this article is to prove strong convergence, i.\,e., convergence in the $p$th mean, including explicit error estimates of a spatial approximation scheme, both easy to implement and widely used in applied sciences.
+We consider the well-known finite difference method, which has been studied by many authors, but to the best of our knowledge there is no global convergence result with explicit rates if the nonlinear drift term is not Lipschitz continuous.
+Crucial references in the literature studying similar equations to \eqref{eq:SRDE} (always with $w=0$) are Gy\"ongy \cite{Gyongy99}, where strong convergence with rates and uniform convergence in probability without a rate is proven, assuming a global Lipschitz condition on $\phi_1$ and $b_1$ and no global Lipschitz condition on $\phi_1$ but constant $b_1$, respectively.
+Also see Pettersson and Signahl \cite{Pettersson05} for a similar result with multiplicative noise.
+We also want to mention Shardlow \cite{Shardlow99} for strong convergence with rates under global Lipschitz condition on $\phi_1$ and additive space-time white noise, as well as Hausenblas \cite{Hausenblas02} for similar results in abstract Banach spaces.
+A further reference is a series of articles by Gy\"ongy and Millet \cite{GyongyMillet05, GyongyMillet09}, where the authors work in the variational approach and incorporate various spatial approximation schemes for SPDEs driven by a finite dimensional noise.
 However, equation \eqref{eq:SRDE} is beyond their results since it excludes polynomially growing nonlinearities.
-On the other hand, it is worth mentioning that there are existing results by Jentzen \cite{Jentzen} and Liu \cite{GinzburgLandau} which incorporate our one-sided Lipschitz assumption, but use a different approach, the spectral Galerkin approximation, to show path-wise convergence and $\mathcal{L}^p$-convergence with explicit rates, respectively.
+On the other hand, it is worth mentioning that using the mathematically more elegant spectral Galerkin approach there are existing results which incorporate our one-sided Lipschitz assumption.
+We refer to Lord and Rougement \cite{LordRougement}, Jentzen \cite{Jentzen}, and Liu \cite{GinzburgLandau} for strong and pathwise convergence results with explicit rates.
+Generally speaking, there are only a few references concerning the numerical approximation of nonlinear SPDEs without a global Lipschitz condition and as further examples we include \cite{CarelliProhl} for some local convergence convergence results for 2D stochastic Navier-Stokes equations and \cite{Shardlow05} for applications in the field of neurobiology studying similar equations.